What are SSCC barcode labels and what does SSCC stand for? We take a look at how to make and read SSCC labels within your WMS, and when to use them.

-The SSCC label identifies each carton or pallet shipped and its contents, consolidating information from a range of sources, including your order summary, inventory data, transport data and tracking and more.
+The easy-to-locate SSCC label identifies each carton or pallet shipped and its contents, consolidating information from a range of sources, including your order summary, inventory data, transport data, tracking and more.

-This information is condensed into barcodes, numerical codes and text, segmented into various zones of the label, which can be easily read and interpreted throughout the supply chain.
+The unique freight information is condensed into an SSCC label with barcodes, numerical codes and text.
+The elements are segmented into various zones of the label, in order to be easily read and interpreted throughout the supply chain.
 This way, personnel at any stage of your freight distribution journey can scan and identify your freight, what is inside and where it is going.

 Logistics providers rely on scanning and reading SSCC labels to accurately process the inbound freight, and to automate incoming freight data into the warehouse management system (WMS).